noahnefsky/ai_patient_diagnosis/README.md

 # ai_patient_diagnosis
 In the ER, doctors make critical decisions, often without specialist support, while long wait times put patients with serious but less obvious symptoms at risk.
 I built an application using existing datasets to improve triage prioritization and diagnostic accuracy, leading to better patient outcomes.

-I used Palantir Foundry to create the frontend and organize the data pipeline.
+I used Palantir Foundry to create the frontend and organize the data pipeline, so some of the code is not imported into this repo.

 ## Demo Link
 https://www.loom.com/share/98ccb003beda461195ec8fcfe9bbb045?sid=68ab0305-6703-4944-9525-8ec1d46bc45c